Larry Doby: Negro leagues and World War II

 Doby's career in Newark was interrupted for two years for service in the United States Navy.
 Doby spent 1943 and part of 1944 at Camp Robert Smalls at the Great Lakes Naval Training School near Chicago.
 He appeared on an all-black baseball squad and maintained a .342 batting average against teams composed of white players, some of which featured major leaguers.
 He then went to Treasure Island Naval Base in San Francisco Bay, California.
 Before serving in the Pacific Theater of World War II, Doby spent time at Navy sites in Ogden, Utah and San Diego, California.
 He was stationed on Ulithi in the Pacific Ocean in 1945.
 Doby heard of Jackie Robinson's minor league contract deal with the Montreal Royals of the International League from his base on Ulithi listening to Armed Forces Radio, and as a result Doby saw real hope in becoming a Major League baseball player.
 While in Hawaii, Doby met fellow Navy man and future teammate Mickey Vernon.
-Vernon, then with the Washington Senators, was so impressed with Doby's skills he wrote to Senators owner Clark Griffith, encouraging Griffith to sign Doby should the MLB ever allow integration.
+Vernon, then with the Washington Senators, was so impressed with Doby's skills he wrote to Senators owner Clark Griffith, encouraging Griffith to sign Doby should MLB ever allow integration.
 During his time in the Navy, Doby was described by his colleagues as quiet.
 Doby was discharged from the Navy in January 1946.
 In the summer of that year, Doby and Helyn Curvy were married.

 After playing for the San Juan Senators in Puerto Rico, Doby rejoined the Eagles in 1946.
 He made the All-Star roster, batted .360 (fourth in the NNL), hit five home runs (fifth) and led the NNL in triples (six).
 Manager Biz Mackey led the Eagles, including Doby, Monte Irvin and Johnny Davis, to the Negro World Series championship over Satchel Paige and the Kansas City Monarchs in seven games to conclude the 1946 season.
 For the Series, Doby hit .372 with one home run, five RBIs, and three stolen bases.
 Many in the Negro leagues believed Doby or Irvin would be first to break the MLB color barrier, not Robinson.
-On considering a career in the MLB, Doby said, "I never dreamed that far ahead.
+On considering a career in Major League Baseball, Doby said, "I never dreamed that far ahead.
 Growing up in a segregated society, you couldn't have thought that that was the way it was going to be.
 There was no bright spot as far as looking at baseball until Mr. Robinson got the opportunity to play in Montreal in '46."